Golden Loyalty Awards

 The Golden Loyalty Awards are the leading awards in the travel loyalty industry.

-We recognize innovations in different categories, rewarding companies which have best managed to combine creativity with results.
+We recognise innovations in different categories, rewarding companies which have best managed to combine creativity with results.

 A judging panel of experienced loyalty professionals will review and assess all nominations received and will select the winners in an independent selection process.
 All information submitted will be considered confidential and not made public in any way, except where otherwise stated.